Dr Nick Brooke, Associate Lecturer, CSTPV

-Nick’s research interests include terrorism, nationalism, non-violent protest and identity and the interplay between these phenomena, as well as Scottish and British politics and representations of political violence in popular culture.
+Dr Brooke’s research focuses on the causes of terrorism and the circumstances under which terrorist movements emerge.
+Further to this, Nick works on nationalism, non-violent protest and identity and the interplay between these phenomena, as well as Scottish and British politics and representations of political violence in popular culture.

 - Terrorism and Nationalism in the United Kingdom: The Absence of Noise.
 Basingstoke: Palgrave, 2018.